module-federation/aegis-host/README.md

 In addition to in-memory function calls and ports, services can communicate with one another locally the same way they do remotely: by publishing and subscribing to events.
 Using locally shared events, microservice libraries are virtually as decoupled as they would be running remotely.

-The framework provides a common broker for inter-service events and injects pub/sub functions into each model:
+The framework provides a common broker for local service events and injects pub/sub functions into each model:

 ```js
 ModelA.listen(event, callback);

 ModelB.notify(event, data);
 ```

-As for remote events, local events can be forwared to remote event sinks, just like any external integration, ports must be configured for external event sources/sinks.
+Local events can also be forwarded to remote event targets.
+Like any external integration remote ports must be configured for external event sources/sinks.
 Adapters are provided for **Kafka** and **WebSockets**.

 ---